samtools/hts-specs/README.md

 --------------------

 **SAMv1.tex** is the canonical specification for the SAM (Sequence Alignment/Map) format, BAM (its binary equivalent), and the BAI format for indexing BAM files.
+These formats are discussed on the [samtools-devel mailing list][samdev-ml].

 **CRAMv2.1.tex** is the canonical specification for the CRAM format.
 Further details can be found at [ENA's CRAM toolkit page][ena-cram].
+CRAM discussions can be found on the [cram-dev mailing list][cramdev-ml].

 The **tabix.tex** and **CSIv1.tex** quick references summarize more recent index formats: the [tabix] tool indexes generic textual genome position-sorted files, while CSI is [htslib]'s successor to the BAI index format.